Bruno-4lmeida/HIV-immunological-evaluation/README.md

 # HIV Immunological Evaluation

-This repository contains the scripts and datasets used in the study:
+This repository contains the scripts and datasets used in the following studies:

+1. **“sVCAM-1 and hematological profiles are associated with CD4-defined disease status in HIV infection.”**

-**“Immune signatures in HIV infection: IL-6 and viral load predict advanced immunodeficiency, while antiretroviral therapy rapidly reduces sIL-2R levels.”**
+2. **“Systemic inflammation and immune activation in HIV infection: IL-6 is associated with CD4-defined immunodeficiency and sIL-2R declines early after antiretroviral therapy initiation.”**

-The purpose of this repository is to ensure **transparency, reproducibility, and reuse** of the analyses performed in the manuscript.
+The purpose of this repository is to ensure **transparency, reproducibility, and reuse** of the analyses performed in these studies.

 ---